jatinder-singh221/matrix-icons-react-native/readme.md

 ![npm](https://img.shields.io/npm/v/matrix-icons-react?color=green)

-Matrix Icons React is a React library that provides a collection of high-quality icons for use in React applications.
+Matrix Icons React Native is a React Native library that provides a collection of high-quality icons for use in React applications.
 These icons are designed to be visually appealing, scalable, and easily integrable into your projects.

 ## Installation